-Public Safety and Regulatory Compliance uring 2019, the Council continued to work on ongoing public safety and regulatory compliance activities in the north central Florida region.
-Local Emergency Planning Committee The North Central Florida Local Emergency Planning Committee continued its mission of increasing chemical safety in communities throughout the north central Florida region.
+uring 2021, the Council continued to work on ongoing public safety activities in the north central Florida region.

+Local Emergency Planning Committee

+The North Central Florida Local Emergency Planning Committee continued its mission of increasing chemical safety in communities throughout the north central Florida region.
 Since 1989, the Council has provided staff support to the Committee.

-The tools used by the Committee included planning, training, reviewing, exercising, offering How-to-Comply assistance to business and industry and educating the public.
+The tools used by the Committee include planning, training, reviewing, exercising, offering How-to-Comply assistance to business and industry and educating the public.
 An updated emergency response plan for the north central Florida region was also completed by the Committee.

-Sheltering In-Place seminars were held to assist public and emergency response agencies with increasing public preparedness in the case of a chemical release.
-Many releases are "The Council provided staff support to the Local Emergency Planning Committee for Sheltering In-Place seminars to increase public preparedness in case of a chemical release." ration and it may be safer to stay inside and not be exposed to the full strength of a chemical plume by trying to evacuate through it.
-A webpage continued to be available to support local and emergency responder public outreach efforts.
-First Responder Training The Council coordinated hazardous materials emergency response training classes.
-A total of 14 classes were held, training 166 first responders for a total of 4,144 hours.
-Many classes were offered in a shift-friendly format where the same one-day class was repeated three consecutive days.
-This approach provided an opportunity for all three shifts at a fire rescue department to attend the class.
-The use of on-line training as part of the 160-hour hazardous materials technician class was also used this past year.
-With the first 80 hours available online, it was more convenient for firefighters to attend advanced hazardous materials training.
-The additional 80 hours of hands-on training were conducted locally.
-Hazardous Materials Training Exercise The Committee partnered with CSX Transportation, Bradford County Emergency Management Department and City of Starke Fire Department to conduct a tabletop exercise concerning a tanker car freight train wreck in Starke .
-The exercise provided an opportunity for first responders to meet and determine how to work together to respond to such an incident using available resources.
-Hazardous Materials Regional Response Team Since 2000, the Council has provided staff support to the North Central Florida Regional Hazardous Materials Response Team.
-Member jurisdictions of the Team include Alachua, Bradford, Columbia, Dixie, Gilchrist, Lafayette, Suwannee and Union Counties as well as the following cities: Gainesville, Lake City, Madison and Starke.
+"The Council provided staff

+support to the Local Emergency

+Planning Committee to update

+the emergency response plan

+for the region "

+Public presentations are held for interested parties in the north central Florida region to assist in increasing public awareness of the federal Emergency Planning and Community Right-To-Know Act Program.
+An overview of the North Central Florida Local Emergency Planning Committee activities are also part of these public presentations.
+The Act ensures that first responders are aware of the types and quantities of hazardous materials stored and used in communities.

+First Responder Training

+The Council coordinated hazardous materials emergency response training classes.
+A total of six classes were held, training 101 first responders for a total of 404 hours.
+Some classes are offered in a shift-friendly format where the same one-day class is repeated three consecutive days.
+This approach provides an opportunity for all three shifts at a fire rescue department to attend the class.

+The use of on-line training is used as part of the 160-hour hazardous materials technician class.
+With the first 80 hours available online, it is more convenient for firefighters to attend advanced hazardous materials training.
+The additional 80 hours of hands-on training is conducted locally.

-Firefighters from the north central Florida region attended the Florida Hazardous Materials Symposium and received both classroom and hands-on training Florida Hazardous Materials Symposium Advanced training continued to be a priority for the North Central Florida Regional Hazardous Response Team.
-The Council provided scholarships for 16 firefighters to attend the Florida Hazardous Materials Symposium held in Daytona Beach.
-The Symposium offered a combination of both classroom and hands-on training for hazardous materials technicians.
+Florida Hazardous Materials Symposium

+Advanced training continues to be a priority for the North Central Florida Local Emergency Planning Committee.
+The Council provides scholarships for firefighters to attend the Florida Hazardous Materials Symposium.
+The Symposium offers a combination of both classroom and hands-on training for hazardous materials technicians.